-Property is named for the copper beech trees that hide it from street views and provide great privacy.
-It is also protected from intruders and onlookers by vegetation covered high-stone walls.
+The property is named for the copper beech trees that hide it from street views and provide great privacy.
+It is also protected from intruders and onlookers by vegetation-covered high stone walls.
 Its 1,800 sq ft winding driveway is also surrounded by woods and gardens in all directions.
 The great Victorian manor built in 1898 sits hidden behind all these trees and woods.

-With its two stone brackets, front of the mansion look like a mini castle.
+With its two stone brackets, the front of the mansion looks like a mini castle.
 Its remarkable fireplace rises three stories up and entrance room goes all the way from front to back.
-Living room and main rooms feature 12 foot ceilings, fire places and French doors.
-Additional features includes a huge solarium with a paneled library, a huge bow window and a dining room with oak columns.
-The adjoining kitchen features a massive skylight, a long oval family room and large bow window.
+Living room and main rooms feature 12-foot ceilings, fireplaces, and French doors.
+Additional features include a huge solarium with a paneled library, a huge bow window and a dining room with oak columns.
+The adjoining kitchen features a massive skylight, a long oval family room, and large bow window.
 This is a very large mansion that spans 13,519 sq ft across four floors.

-Second floor has six bedrooms including the master suite with a fire place, a sleeping porch and a marble bathroom.
+The second floor has six bedrooms including the master suite with a fireplace, a sleeping porch, and a marble bathroom.
 Of the other five – two bedrooms have access to a large balcony, two others are oval bedrooms and one has a fireplace and a sleeping porch.
 The third floor consists of four bedrooms and staff quarters.
-The basement includes the old staff kitchen with a dumb waiter, a sitting room, a wine cellar and one of several laundries.
+The basement includes the old staff kitchen with a dumbwaiter, a sitting room, a wine cellar and one of the several laundries.
 The octagonal pool house is located next to the heated pool with dressing and bath facilities.
 Another great feature is the pergola near tennis court with a great view.

 The second building on the property, the stone carriage house features a clock tower, a large upstairs with great views of the Long Island Sound, plenty of garage space and milking stalls from old days.
-The cottage come with three bedrooms and a beautiful porch.
-The asking price of $140 million is mainly for the 50 acre land which carry subdivision approval.
+The cottage comes with three bedrooms and a beautiful porch.
+The asking price of $140 million is mainly for the 50-acre land which carries subdivision approval.
 Of the 50 acres, two acres are residential.
-Property is divided into two tax lots of 20 acres and 30.6.
+The property is divided into two tax lots of 20 acres and 30.6.
 It is allowed to further divide into as many as 12 lots under Greenwich’s zoning laws.
 Subdivision approval is sure to create buzz among property developers.
 As Copper Beech Farm’s real estate broker David Ogilvy said to Forbes “There really hasn’t been anything of this price area that has sold, but there’s also only one 50 acre waterfront estate.”